 Some states also require that you have “medical direction”.
-This involves having a licensed doctor that oversees your AED program, ensuring you are in compliance with state and local laws, your equipment and training are up to date, and all required paperwork and associated filing is completed, if necessary.
+This involves having a licensed doctor that oversees your AED program, ensuring you comply with state and local laws, your equipment and training are up to date, and all required paperwork and associated filing is completed, if necessary.
 The paperwork can be different for each state but can include copies of an Emergency Response Plan, Notification of placement of your AED, and more.

 Emergency Response Plan:

 It is recommended to have an Emergency Response Plan that can be incorporated into internal policies and procedures.
 One helpful tip is to include AED Drills, with the intent to help staff to be more prepared to respond in the event an AED is used.
 The response plan should also detail what happens if and when you need to use your AED.
-Medical direction can take away any stress you may have after a cardiac event where the AED is used.
-Each AED has a way to download the data from the incident, including the record of the heart’s rhythm, delivery of shocks, and other vital information needed for a treating physician, via internal software.
+Medical direction can remove any stress you may have after a cardiac event where the AED is used.
+Each AED has a way to download the data from the incident, including the record of the heart’s rhythm, delivery of shocks, and other vital information needed for a treating physician via internal software.
 This data can be accessed via USB, infrared reader, data cable, or Wi-Fi, depending on the device.
 Once the data is downloaded, the treating physician will review the information, file any reports as required, and review the response to provide feedback if any retraining is needed.
 After the AED is used, the pads will need to be replaced.
-Another recommended best practice is to keep a spare set of electrodes on hand so there is no delay in having the equipment ready for use again after an event.
+Another recommended best practice is to keep a spare set of electrodes on hand, so there is no delay in having the equipment ready for use again after an event.